archydeberker/stroke-discharge/README.md

 # Predicting Discharge Location Following Stroke

-Analysis for de Berker et al. 2020,
-"Using machine learning to predict discharge destination within 24 hours of presentation in secondary care with acute stroke" (Submitted).
+Analysis for "Frailty and stroke severity as predictors of discharge destination from an acute stroke ward" (Submitted).